World Cup Soccer Jobs

 The World Cup is the largest soccer tournament in the world.
 Held every four years since its conception in 1930 (except for two occasions in 1942 and 1946), the World Cup has garnered the attention of millions of fans in perhaps the most widely watched sporting event in the world.

-Led and organized by FIFA, the most recent World Cup was held in 2014 in Brazil.
+Led and organized by FIFA, the most recent World Cup was held in 2018 in Russia.

-The tournament, which takes place over the course of a month, will next be held in Russia in 2018.
+The tournament, which takes place over the course of a month, will next be held in Qatar in 2022.
 Teams all over the world will be participating in qualifying matches leading up to the World Cup.

-For ticket information, tournament schedule, accommodations, Russia travel information, team statistics and information on past tournaments, visit the 2018 FIFA World Cup homepage.
+For ticket information, tournament schedule, accommodations, Qatar travel information, team statistics and information on past tournaments, visit the 2022 FIFA World Cup homepage.

 FIFA World Cup Jobs

 Future World Cups

-On December 2, 2010, FIFA announced that the 2018 World Cup would be held in Russia and the 2022 World Cup will be held in Qatar.
+FIFA announced that the 2022 World Cup would be held in Qatar and the 2026 World Cup will in North America with games in Canada, the United States and Mexico.